dottorepie/synthf/README.md

 ~synthf output is 4 independent channels of audio and 1024 virtual channels.
 According to audio interface, n(4) channels are audible, full range

 ~system runs on windows pc, mac, linux and or raspberry pi 5

+~if you set extreme value combinations that will crash the synth but not the server, just return knobs to normal and the sound will normalize